-The Cobre Valley is only about 200 square miles, but despite its size, it is home to multiple competing water uses.
+The Cobre Valley is only about 200 square miles, but despite the size, it is home to multiple competing water uses.
 Water scarcity and upcoming legal determinations are making it more critical than ever for all community water users to agree on the status of water resources in the Valley and establish priorities for their management.
-To this end, the WRRC alongside its community partners facilitated two successful community forums on water.
+To this end, the WRRC has co-convened four community forums with local and regional partners since 2018.

 Newly Released!
-Forum 4 Summary and Videos Available
+Forum 4 Video Series is Available

 On September 6, 2018 more than 50 people gathered in Miami, Arizona to lend voice to the Cobre Valley Small Town Forum on Water, a meeting to facilitate discussion about water resources management among elected officials, utility and planning staff, natural resource experts, and other interested water users.
 The quality and depth of ideas around regional water resources on September 6th laid excellent groundwork for our next steps.
 From the informative presentations in the morning to the afternoon break-out discussions, we were presented with many innovations and benefits of collaboration for sustainable water resources.
 In coordination with the US Bureau of Reclamation, Cobre Valley Watershed Partnership, and other community partners, we will pursue research and action planning around the seven agreed upon priorities within the four categories of: system efficiency/conservation, economy/development, recreation/environment, and water awareness/education.
 Proposed actions were defined and assigned priorities based on focused discussions and participant voting.
 These priorities were further evaluated through a survey that went out to a broader audience in October 2018, while the other ideas from group discussions were considered for incorporation into a Water Bulletin accompanied by water supply and demand data.
 The top seven priorities from the Forum, by category, included:

 1) Develop a comprehensive water budget